marcdacz/interpreter/README.md

 # interpreter
-This is me trying to create my own interpreted scripting language
+This is me trying to create my own interpreted scripting language that can be used for test automation